Erbach, Rheingau: History

-The settlement of Erbach was first recorded under the name “Ever Bach” in 1069 in the undated charters of Archbishop Siegfried (1060–1072).
+The settlement of Erbach was first recorded under the name “Eber Bach” in 1069 in the undated charters of Archbishop Siegfried (1060–1072).
 Archbishop Friedrich of Mainz (937-54) donated the St. Peter pin in Mainz to the church to Eltville with the tithe to Erbach.

 The name of the village was originally spelled like Bach Eberbach.
 It became known as Erbach in 1313.
 The name probably originated from the name of a monastery in the same district.
 During the 12th century the community became a separate district.
 Erbach has had a magistrate since 1119.
 The town hall and Siegel church have been in existence since 1429.
 The detachment from the judicial function of Eltville took place sometime between 1419 and 1429.
 Between 1770 and 1816, Erbach seat was one of two Amtsvögte of the Rheingau.

 The intersection of the Rheingau Chaussee with the Rhine crossing leading to Eberbach, became the center square of the medieval settlement, which was surrounded by larger farms.
 In the 19th century the construction of the church and the station led to growth in the east and north.
 A fruit processing plant was supplied by nearby orchards.

 The location between Eltville and Erbach, occupied by Eberbach Monastery Draiser with associated lands was eventually developed and the towns grew together.
 The north includes residential areas, starting from Erbacher Straße (Kühhohl) in 1900, eventually passing beyond the railway line.
 The expansion of modern Rheinuferstraße from the riverbank settlement expanded growth away from the Rhine.

 Coming from the west, the former Manor Castle Reinhardshausen became a resort.